QuickBooks Desktop configuration

-Below are some general guidelines on how to setup QuickBooks for an architectural, engineering or construction firm with the intention of integrating it with Sage Construction Management.
+Below are some general guidelines on how to setup QuickBooks for an architectural, engineering, or construction firm with the intention of integrating it with Sage Construction Management.

 Import vendors and employees